PuneetRawatFL/nodejs/README.md

 ### 7. Discuss the advantages and disadvantages of using Node.js for building server-side applications.

--   **Advantages:**
+-   #### Advantages:

-    Asynchronous and Non-Blocking: Node.js performs very well at handling multiple concurrent connections without blocking the execution of the program.
+    **Asynchronous and Non-Blocking**: Node.js performs very well at handling multiple concurrent connections without blocking the execution of the program.
 It is suited for I/O-bound applications.

-    Single Programming Language: Developers can work with JavaScript in both client-side and server-side development, streamlining the whole process.
+    **Single Programming Language**: Developers can work with JavaScript in both client-side and server-side development, streamlining the whole process.

-    Large Ecosystem: The Node.js package has a wide ecosystem of modules and packages accessible through npm.
+    **Large Ecosystem**: The Node.js package has a wide ecosystem of modules and packages accessible through npm.

--   **Disadvantages:**
+-   #### Disadvantages:

-    Single-Threaded Limitations: Though the single-threaded nature of Node.js makes it efficient for I/O-bound operations, it poses a limitation to CPU-bound operations.
+    **Single-Threaded Limitations**: Though the single-threaded nature of Node.js makes it efficient for I/O-bound operations, it poses a limitation to CPU-bound operations.

-    Callback Hell: A lot of callback usage leads to complex and very hard-to-maintain code.
+    **Callback Hell**: A lot of callback usage leads to complex and very hard-to-maintain code.

 ### 8. Explain the role of the Node.js REPL and how it can be used for quick testing and debugging.

-The Node.jsREPL (Read-Eval-Print Loop) is an interactive shell that allows developers to execute JavaScript code in a real-time environment.
+**The Node.js REPL** (Read-Eval-Print Loop) is an interactive shell that allows developers to execute JavaScript code in a real-time environment.
 It provides a quick and convenient way to test and debug code snippets, experiment with new features, and perform ad-hoc operations.
 Here's an overview of its role and usage:

--   **Role of the Node.jsREPL:**
+-   #### Role of the Node.jsREPL:

     **Interactive Programming:** The REPL provides an interactive environment where we can write and execute JavaScript code line by line.
 This is particularly useful for trying out small code snippets and getting immediate feedback.

     **Quick Testing:** we can quickly test functions, expressions, and logic without creating a full-fledged script or project.
 This makes it an excellent tool for rapid prototyping and experimentation.